 The physical environment of an inclusive art room is another way you can show your students you value people from a wide variety of groups and life experiences.
 Posters of artists and/or their work are a great way to represent diversity in your art room.
 You could also display posters with quotes or statements that explicitly say your room is a safe space for all people.

-You can advocate and support these students by how you structure the physical environment of your art room, and by the diverse lesson plans you teach.
-Think of the impact you can have on a student with physical special needs when you include an artist like Henri Matisse.
-The famous French artist continued to create art after surgery left him confined to his bed or a wheelchair.
-Mexican artist, Frida Kahlo’s story of perseverance to paint after contracting polio and suffering numerous injuries is another great example to share with students.
+You can advocate and support many subgroups of students by how you structure the physical environment of your art room and by the diverse lesson plans you teach.
+Think of the impact you can have on a student with a physical special need when you include an artist like Henri Matisse.
+The famous French artist continued to create art after surgery left him confined to his bed and a wheelchair.
+Frida Kahlo’s story of perseverance to paint after contracting polio and suffering numerous injuries is another great example to share with students.
 Positive representation matters and can be incredibly inspiring to your students.
 Each student deserves to see themselves reflected in your art room and your art curriculum.

 How do you define an inclusive art room?